Shicheng-Guo/BIS180L_web/_posts/2017-05-16-Illumina-Day-2.md

 ## Calling SNPs

 The goal of this section is to find polymorphisms between IMB211 and R500.
 There are many tools available.
-We will use [FreeBayes](https://github.com/ekg/freebayes) (One you are on the FreeBayes page, scroll down to the README for more info on FreeBayes)
+We will use [FreeBayes](https://github.com/ekg/freebayes) (For more info click on the link above.
+Once you are on the FreeBayes page, scroll down to the README for more info on FreeBayes)

 Make a new directory for this analysis inside the Assignment_5 directory